in Houston, TX and Online

 - Stress – occurs in response to change.
 Persistent stress doesn’t allow your body to recover and can lead to physical illness, burnout, anxiety or depression.

 - Anxiety/Panic Attacks – involve an intense physical experience of terror.
-Symptoms often include heart palpitations, throat tightening, chest pain, increased heart rate, difficulty breathing and fear of dying.
-You can learn to manage these symptoms.
+Symptoms often include rapid heartbeat, heart palpitations, throat tightening, chest pain, increased heart rate, difficulty breathing and fear of dying.

 - Post-Traumatic Stress – may occur after experiencing a trauma such as disaster, rape, abuse, bullying, war, accident, or intense shame.
 Symptoms include re-experiencing the trauma physically or mentally and avoiding things related to the experience.
-Take our PTSD test to find out if you have symptoms.
+Take our PTSD test.

 - Trauma – any experience of feeling unsafe physically or emotionally, whether in childhood or adulthood can lead to trauma symptoms such as feelings of dread, fear, avoidance, emotional reactivity, hypervigilance, distrusting others and numbness.